jacobp100/cssta/CsstaNativeDemo/README.md

 }
 ```

 That's all!
-You probably want to enable [optimisations](https://jacobp100.gitbooks.io/cssta/content/production_builds.html) if you use string interpolation.
+You probably want to enable some [optimisations](https://jacobp100.gitbooks.io/cssta/content/production_builds.html) if you use template interpolation.